 How should I use pronouns?

 Pronouns are one way people refer to each other and themselves.
-Most people use ‘he/him’ and ‘she/her’ pronouns, but some use gender-neutral pronouns such as ‘they/them’, while others use neopronouns (e.g. ‘xe/hir’).
-It is not ungrammatical to use the singular ‘they’ when referring to someone (e.g. ‘they left their bag under the table’).
+Most people use ‘he/him’ and ‘she/her’ pronouns, but some use gender-neutral pronouns such as ‘they/them’, while others use neopronouns (including ‘xe/hir’).
+It is not ungrammatical to use the singular ‘they’ when referring to someone (such as ‘they left their bag under the table’).
 If you’re unsure of someone’s pronouns, you can ask them respectfully, and preferably privately.
 Use a question such as “Can I ask what pronouns you use?”.
-Do not ask “What pronoun do you prefer?”; a person’s pronouns and identity are not a preference.
+Do not ask “What pronoun do you prefer?”, a person’s pronouns and identity are not a preference.
 Some people’s pronouns may be context specific.
 For example, someone might not use their pronouns in a particular environment or around particular people because they do not feel safe or comfortable to do so.

 How do I ask for pronouns when inviting people for a job interview?

 As a marker of good practice, you may offer the option for a person to declare their pronouns and chosen or affirmed name prior to an interview, if the recruitment process does not include fields for these.

 For example: “Please feel free to let us know ahead of your interview details of what pronouns you use and/or what name you would like us to refer you by.”

 You may also normalise use of pronouns by including these in your e-mail signature.